 Type of Data

-To recruit the right people for our business, and manage their working relationship with us, including job role and responsibilities, salary or fee payments, progression, training, performance management and disciplinary or grievance procedures.
+To recruit the right people for our business, and manage their working relationship with us, including job role and responsibilities, salary or fee payments, progression, training, time-keeping, access control, performance management and disciplinary or grievance procedures.

 To arrange travel for you on AQA business and making appropriate safety arrangements for this, including monitoring your travel.